kenhkan/morrison/README.md

 IN | OUT  <port name>   <list of file descriptors separated by comma>
 ```

-Note that the spaces above should be tabs in a real file.
+Note that the spaces above are tabs in practice.

 An example would be: